miekg/skydns2/README.md

    are also the labels used.
 *  promErrorCount, counts errors from authoritative answers only!
 Labels used are "nxomdain", "nodata", "truncated" and "refused"
 *  promCacheSize, current cache size in number of elements.
-Labels are "rr" and "sig" (DNSSEC cache)
+Labels are "response" and "signature" (DNSSEC cache)
 *  promCacheMiss, counter for cache misses.
-Labels are "rr" and "sig".
+Labels are "response" and "signature".
 *  promDnssecOkCount, number of requests that have the DO bit set.